 BFI London Film Festival presents The Hole in the Fence; book festival tickets here.

-Deep in the Mexican countryside, a religious camp awaits the arrival of a group of boys and teachers.
-Each boy in attendance comes from an elite private school, the camp a training ground for a life of power, prestige, religion and purpose.
-As the boys excitedly disembark their coach, full of energy and anticipation for the weekend ahead, the teachers corral them into their dorm room while allowing a toxic atmosphere of bullying to permeate their behaviour.
-Surrounding the camp is a wire fence, its purpose to protect the boys from the dangers of the poor mountain village beyond it.
-But this fence is far more than a safety barrier; it is a prison wall.
+Deep in the Mexican countryside, a religious camp awaits a group of eager boys and teachers from an elite private school.
+The camp is a training ground for a life of prestige, religion and purpose that every boy attends when they reach the age where they must enter their power.
+As the boys excitedly disembark their coach, full of energy and anticipation, the teachers corral them into their dorm room, ignoring the toxic atmosphere of bullying.
+The only warning the staff deliver is to stay within the campgrounds and never cross the fence.
+But is that instruction for the boy’s safety or the safety of those outside of the camp?

-Joaquin del Paso focuses his camera on the isolation and manipulation of the camp culture, gliding between each of the boys and the adults surrounding them as he builds a sense of impending doom.
+Joaquin del Paso’s film focuses on the isolation, manipulation and horror of elitist socialisation bathed in religious dogma; his camera glides between each of the boys and the adults surrounding them as he builds a sense of impending doom.
 However, special attention is given to three boys, two of whom succumb to the violent lessons surrounding them, while the third fall’s victim.
-Here the film’s final act is nothing short of devastating as toxic control wins, the boys leaving the horror of the camp behind as future leaders.
+Here the final act is devastating in its toxicity as our young men are hand-crafted into future leaders.